 evergreen tree in the Apocynaceae family which occurs in

 Nicaragua, Costa Rica, Panama, Colombia and Ecuador.

-the adult moth leave no hint of it's spectacular previous
+beautiful in its own right, the adult moth leaves no hint of its spectacular previous

 existence as a "snake caterpillar".